 The four-stroke engine, whilst quite powerful for a novice can also be tamed easily off the throttle.

 If you try one of these bikes and you just don’t have the confidence to stay with it then the Yamaha WR250R could be worth trying.

 The good news is they can be road registered so if you live near some good tracks you can simply ride there on the bike.

 The same format has been around for a long while now but the upside is that it also keeps them less complicated and easier to look after.

 What I love about these bikes is that they are super low on maintenance compared to most of the other four strokes.

 The video I have included talks about the value of the DRZ for trail riding but also how its suits bigger framed riders.

 This bike is a step up from the Suzuki as it is significantly more advanced in terms of technology, borrowing from its YZ brother in the Yamaha range.

 I tried to make this guide as relevant as possible to someone who is completely new to dirt bikes.

 KTM, for example, make awesome bikes and it would be possible to start on one, however they really are designed for intermediate to pro level riders.

 I felt it important to provide guidance on bikes that provide good value for money for someone just starting out.

-Finding the best dirt bike for beginners can be complicated but if you use this guide and also my interactive sizing chart then you will be well armed with the right information to find your first bike and be well on the way to starting your exciting new hobby.
+I hope that after going through my guide you are well armed with the right information to find your first dirt bike and be well on the way to starting your exciting new hobby.